CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 ### Dependencies

-- **Stata scripts**: follows a modular analysis pipeline structure with a master script  `1_master.do` - this executes the entire pipeline and generates all Stata outputs.If running specific components, run individual scripts in order specified.
+- **Stata scripts**: follows a modular analysis pipeline structure with a master script  `1_master.do` - this executes the entire pipeline and generates all Stata outputs.
+If running specific components, run individual scripts in order specified.
 - **R scripts**:  run independently